 Can you summarize the Mobile App to me in just a few sentences?

 This isn’t to catch the customer out, it’s to really see how well they understand the “essence” of the app.
-The better they understand it, the more confident you can be that they will be very exact and focused about what the app needs to do, who its focused at, how they will use it etc.
+For example, are they also planning to use app analytics to send segmented push notifications.
+The better they understand it, the more confident you can be that they will be very exact and focused about what the app needs to do, who its focused at, how they will use it etc. This is also your chance to explain to them how you can build in crash reporting and API endpoint monitoring to keep the app running smoothly.

 Who are the target users?